dfinity/dre-airflow/README.md

 you to either execute them manually or trigger them under certain conditions.

 * DAG developer reference: https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html
+* You can write DAGs [in the TaskFlow style](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/taskflow.html)
 * Browse loaded DAGs: http://localhost:8080/home
 * Browse DAG dependencies: http://localhost:8080/dag-dependencies

 #### Working with DAGs

+A DAG won't run, even if manually started, unless it is enabled.
+In the DAG list, you will see a switch to turn each DAG on or off.

-DAGs are automatically reloaded a few seconds after you save changes to the files under the DAGs folder.
+DAGs are automatically reloaded by the standalone Airflow process a few seconds after you save changes to the files under the DAGs folder.
 To force a reload on the spot:

 ```
 bin/reload-dags